shlexx/rdd/README.md

 ```

 hi guys yes this is a fork of the latte softworks roblox downgrader i guess
-yes i dont know how to import the .github thingy cuz im too dumb to do it lol
+yes i dont know how to import the .github FUNDING.yml thingy cuz im too lazy to do it lol
 anyways bye